pythonindia/inpycon2019/reaching-the-venues.md

 **IITM Research Park(Workshops and Dev Sprints)**

 Again, the easiest option is to take a metro towards Washermenpet and alight at Little Mount Metro.
-From there, you can take a bus towards Thiruporur(570x) and alight at Pillaiyar Koil Stop.
+From there, you can take a bus towards Thiruporur(519) and alight at TidelPark.
+IITMRP is exactly behind Ramanujam IT Park.
+The distance from tidelpark bustop is 1Km

 <br>